-The R&CC is responsible for the oversight of oversee risk management within the Company.
-The R&CC is to supervises the development and implementation of an organisation-wide approach to the identification, assessment, communication, and management of risk in a cost-effective manner.
+The R&CC is responsible for the oversight of management within the Company.
+The R&CC also supervises the development and implementation of an organisation-wide approach to the identification, assessment, communication, and management of risk in a cost-effective manner.